Frequently asked questions

 Are Yogourmet products Halal certified?

 Yes, Yogourmet products are Halal certified.
-Certificat available on request.
+Certificat available here.

 Are Yogourmet products Kosher certified?